cdmicacc/el_finder_ftp/README.md

 (The MIT License)

-Copyright (c) 2010 Philip Hallstrom
+Copyright (c) 2010-2013 Chris Micacchi, Philip Hallstrom

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the